hkleebrain/volume_entropy/README.md

 Author: Hyekyoung Lee
 Date: February 12, 2020

-This is for the following oy example in the paper
+This is based on a toy example in the paper
-H. Lee, et. al, 'Volume entropy for modeling information flow in a brain graph,' Scientific Reports, 2019 ([https://www.nature.com/articles/s41598-018-36339-7](https://www.nature.com/articles/s41598-018-36339-7)).
+'Volume entropy for modeling information flow in a brain graph' (Lee, et. al, Scientific Reports, 2019 ([https://www.nature.com/articles/s41598-018-36339-7](https://www.nature.com/articles/s41598-018-36339-7))).

 ```Matlab